sr33nadhm/sr33nadhm/README.md

 #### Code Graveyard Disclaimer ☠️

-So it seems as though you found my GitHub profile!
+So it seems you found my GitHub profile!
 That's exciting for you, and scary for me, seeing as a far amount of this profile is graveyard projects from college or what I have tried out previously.
 No worries!
-Feel free to look around still - I can't stop you - but remember that **much of this code was written was I was just a student**.
+Feel free to look around still - I can't stop you - but remember that **much of this code was written when I was exploring them**.
 Most of my newer code is proprietary (for the moment) so I can't really share it, but feel free to read the sections below on what I'm focusing on.

 ---